fdieulle/Honey/Readme.md

 on which you can follow and monitor workflow progresses and the state of your distributed platform.

-oney is a multi-users platform.
-To segregate the platform resources between users, each workflow is attached to a Colony.
+Honey is a multi-users platform.
+To segregate the platform resources between users, each workflow is attached to a Beehive.

-## Beehive
+## Colony

-Beehive hosts Colonies of Bees and manage their workflows.
+A Colony hosts Bees and split them between Beehives to manage their workflows.

-### Colony
+### Beehive

-Colonies segregate Bees resources.
+Beehives segregate Bees resources.
 For a multi users experience it is important to not compete on the same resources and prevent an user to consume all resources while others get their jobs pending.

-Bees are organized in colonies.
-A Bee can be part of multiple Colonies.
+Bees are organized in Beehives.
+A Bee can be part of multiple Beehives.
-A workflow have to be attached to a single Colony.
+A workflow have to be attached to a single Beehive.
-A workflow cannot be executed on a Bee which is not part of that Colony.
+A workflow cannot be executed on a Bee which is not part of that Beehive.

 ### Workflow